 Central-acting agents lower your heart rate and reduce your blood pressure.
-They work by preventing your brain from sending signals to your nervous system to speed up your heart rate and narrow your blood vessels.
+They do this by blocking signals from your brain to your nervous system that speed up your heart and narrow your veins and arteries.
 As a result, your heart doesn't pump as hard and your blood flows more easily through your blood vessels.

 Several central-acting agents are available.
 The best one for you depends on your health and the condition being treated.

 Central-acting agents are often prescribed in combination with other drugs if other medications haven't helped lower blood pressure.

 The medicine may also be used to prevent, treat or improve signs and symptoms of other heath conditions, such as:

 - Drug withdrawal, such as from opioid pain medications

 Central-acting agents can have strong side effects.
 Possible side effects include:

 - Slow heart rate

 Suddenly stopping a central-acting agent can cause a dangerous increase in blood pressure.
 Don't stop taking these medications without talking to your doctor.